How Adversarial Attacks Break NLP Models in Production

 Transformers are a class of deep learning architecture that power modern NLP systems like BERT, GPT, and their derivatives.
 They use a mechanism called “self-attention” to weigh the importance of each word in a sentence relative to every other word.
 This makes them excellent at understanding context — but it also means they can be sensitive to specific patterns learned during training that don’t generalize to adversarial inputs.

-DistilBERT is a smaller, faster version of BERT (Bidirectional Encoder Representations from Transformers) developed by Hugging Face.
+DistilBERT is a smaller, faster version of BERT developed by Hugging Face.
 It retains 97% of BERT’s language understanding capability while being 40% smaller and 60% faster.
-The lab targets distilbert-base-uncased-finetuned-sst-2-english — a version fine-tuned for binary sentiment classification on the Stanford Sentiment Treebank (SST-2 dataset), achieving 91.3% baseline accuracy.
+The lab targets distilbert-base-uncased-finetuned-sst-2-english — fine-tuned for binary sentiment classification on the Stanford Sentiment Treebank (SST-2), achieving 91.3% baseline accuracy.

 TextAttack is an open-source Python framework developed by researchers at UNC Chapel Hill for adversarial attacks, adversarial training, and data augmentation in NLP.
-It provides a unified interface for running attack recipes (pre-built attack strategies from research papers) against any Hugging Face model.
-It handles the attack loop, constraint checking, and metric collection — so researchers can focus on understanding attack behavior rather than engineering plumbing.
+It provides a unified interface for running attack recipes against any Hugging Face model, handling the attack loop, constraint checking, and metric collection.

-Sentiment analysis is the NLP task of determining whether a piece of text expresses a positive, negative, or neutral opinion.
-It’s widely deployed in product review analysis, social media monitoring, brand reputation tracking, and financial market sentiment.
-It’s the target task in this lab — and a high-value target in production, since flipping sentiment predictions has direct business consequences.
+Sentiment analysis is the NLP task of determining whether text expresses a positive, negative, or neutral opinion.
+It’s widely deployed in product review analysis, social media monitoring, brand reputation tracking, and financial market sentiment — and a high-value target in production, since flipping sentiment predictions has direct business consequences.

 How TextAttack Works Under the Hood